asynchronousani/SMS-Spam-Prediction-System/README.md

 -> Gaussian Naive Bayes is used as the machine learning model and it is made by using Jupyter Notebook.

--> The web application is made by using Spyder and is deployed on a local host server using Streamlit.
+-> The web application of this project is made by using Spyder and is deployed on a local host server using Streamlit.